lithops-cloud/lithops/docs/source/storage_config/ibm_cos.md

 4. Copy the generated IAM API key (You can only see the key the first time you create it, so make sure to copy it).

-5. Edit your lithops config file and add the following keys:
+5. Edit your Lithops config file and add the following keys:

     ```yaml
     lithops: